 Fortunately, most Roof Insulation materials will dry out on the first hot day.
 The potential for mold and condensation in the home increases substantially.

 Importance Of Whirlybird Roof Ventilators

-Realistically Roof Ventilators like the Whirlybird should be fitted on all roofs that do not have proper roof ventilation.
+Realistically WhirlyBird Roof Ventilators should be fitted on all roofs that do not have proper roof ventilation.
 In fact, most homes in South Africa do not have the right roof ventilation benefits.

 Most homeowners are of the opinion that Whirlybirds are only for summer use.
 This is not the case as cold winters create harmful moisture build up in the roof.
 The Wind Turbine Roof Ventilators remove the moist air and circulate with fresh air continuously.

 Also, all new homes in South Africa must be insulated with the correct Roof Insulation for the specific province.
 As a result, cold, wet winters can affect the insulation by leaving moisture in the Ceiling Insulation.
 Well ventilated homes will not have this problem.
 Additionally the potential for condensation and mould is reduced substantially.